 Supplier Code of Conduct

-We also encourage our suppliers, in turn, to work in a similar manner with their suppliers to ensure that they also comply with our requirements.
-By working proactively in these areas and ensuring that the requirements are met, important steps are taken towards improving our operations.
+LKAB also encourages suppliers/contractors, in turn, to work in a similar manner with their suppliers/subcontractors to ensure compliance with the detailed requirements.
+By working proactively in these areas and ensuring that the requirements are met, important steps are taken towards the development of our operations and the entire value chain.

-For more information concerning the Supplier Code of Conduct, Acceptance of Basic Requirements and information concerning ongoing procurements, please see LKAB's supplier portal at: https://www.lkab.com/en/supplier/
+For more information concerning the Supplier Code of Conduct and information concerning ongoing procurements, see LKAB’s supplier portal.
+Please refer to www.lkab.com/leverantor

 Collective agreements and insurance rules